 Complainant

 Home Address

 Work Address

 Home Phone Work Phone

 Date of Alleged Incident(s)

-Basis of Alleged Harassment/Violence - circle as appropriate: race $\$ color $\$ creed $\$ religion $\$ national origin $\$ sex $\$ age $\$ marital status $\$ familial status $\$ status with regard to public assistance $\$ sexual orientation $\$ disability
+Basis of Alleged Harassment/Violence - circle as appropriate: race \ color \ creed \ religion \ national origin \ sex \ age \ marital : familial status \ status with regard to public assistance \ sexual orientation \ disability status \

 Name of person you believe harassed or was violent toward you or another person or group

 If the alleged harassment or violence was toward another person or group, identify that person or group

-Describe the incident(s) as clearly as possible, including such things as: what force, if any, was used; any verbal statements (i.e., threats, requests, demands, etc.); what, if any, physical contact was involved; etc. (Attach additional pages if necessary)
+Describe the incident(s) as clearly as possible, including such things as: what force, if any, was used; any verbal statements (i.e., the requests, demands, etc.); what, if any, physical contact was involved; etc. (Attach additional pages if necessary) ireats,

 Where and when did the incident(s) occur?

 List any witnesses that were present

-This complaint is filed based on my honest belief that has harassed or has been violent to me or to another person or group.
-I hereby certify that the information I have provided in this complaint is true, correct and complete to the best of my knowledge and belief.
+This complaint is filed based on my honest belief that has harassed or has been violent to me or to a person or group.
+I hereby certify that the information I have provided in this complaint is true, correct and complete to the best of knowledge and belief. nother f my

-Complainant Signature D ato
+Complainant Sign nature Dat

-Received by D ato
+Receiv ved by Date